nandhini26/nandhini26.github.io/_posts/2020-4-7-EDA-git-hub.md

 df=df_driver_name_races_played
 ```

-### Remember this doesnot considers whether they have raced till 2019
+### Remember this par of the analysis does not consider whether they have raced till 2019

 ```python